-Jay Burnham, Director
+Jay Burnham, Director Nominee

-Jay Burnham, our director as of the date of this prospectus, is a member of SGAM's Investment Committee and the Managing Member of Sunset Way LLC, an asset management company.
+Jay Burnham, our director nominee, is a member of SGAM's Investment Committee and the Managing Member of Sunset Way LLC, an asset management company.
 Mr. Burnham previously served as a Portfolio Manager and Managing Member of Armory Advisors, LLC, a special situations and distressed debt asset management firm that is affiliated with SGAM.
 Prior to joining Armory Advisors, LLC, Mr. Burnham was a portfolio manager at Cypress Management, LLC, an investment management firm, from May 2003 to June 2004.
 From November 2001 to May 2003, Mr. Burnham was an Investment Manager at Rocker Management, LLC, an investment management company, where he was responsible for distressed debt and equity investments in companies in a variety of industries and participated as a major creditor in the restructuring of XM Satellite Radio.
 From April 1999 to November 2001, he was a founder and an investment manager at Reprise Capital Partners, LLC, a distressed debt investment firm.
 From March 1996 to March 1999, Mr. Burnham was an Investment Manager at DDJ Capital Management, LLC, an investment management company.
 From January 1995 to February 1996, he was an investment analyst at Libra Investments, Inc., a distressed debt broker-dealer founded by our Chairman.
 From June 1990 to November 1994, he was an investment manager at Paul D. Sonz Partners, an investment management company.
-Mr. Burnham has acted as a director of a number of public and private companies in turnaround situations, including acting as a director of Live Entertainment, Inc. (Nasdaq: LVE), a film distribution company that was acquired by Bain Capital in 1997 and became Artisan Entertainment, Inc., Bally's Grand, Inc. (Nasdaq: BGLV), a gaming and entertainment company that was acquired by Bally's Entertainment Corp., and New Millennium Homes, LLC, a California based homebuilding company.
+Mr. Burnham has acted as a director of a number of public and private companies in turnaround situations, including acting as a director of Live Entertainment, Inc. (Nasdaq: LVE), a film distribution company that was acquired by Bain Capital in 1997 and became Artisan Entertainment, Inc., Bally's Grand, Inc. (Nasdaq: BGLV), a gaming and entertainment company that was acquired by Baily's Entertainment Corp., and New Millennium Homes, LLC, a California based homebuilding company.

-Shelley Greenhaus, Director
+Shelley Greenhaus, Director Nominee

-Shelley Greenhaus our director as of the date of this prospectus, is the founder and President of Whippoorwill Associates, Inc., which manages investments in corporate reorganizations, liquidations and other related activities and was founded in December 1990.
+Shelley Greenhaus our director nominee, is the founder and President of Whippoorwill Associates, Inc., which manages investments in corporate reorganizations, liquidations and other related activities and was founded in December 1990.
 Prior to that, from 1983 to 1990, he worked as a portfolio manager at Oppenheimer & Co.
 Inc., a full-service brokerage firm and investment bank, with responsibility for distressed investments.
 From 1981 to 1983, Mr. Greenhaus became a financial analyst and portfolio manager for the William Rosenwald Family, a family office, where he was primarily involved in analyzing and managing investments involving corporate reorganizations, liquidations and related special situations.
 He began his business career in 1978, working as a financial analyst at Loeb, Rhoades, Hornblower & Co., a brokerage company, where he was primarily involved in analyzing risk arbitrage opportunities and distressed securities.
-From January 1999 to October 2003, Mr. Greenhaus served on the board of directors of Barneys New York, Inc. (Nasdaq: BNNY), a fashion retailer; from October 1998 to December 2004, he served on the board of directors of GWI Holding, Inc. (Garden Way), a privately held power equipment company.
+From January 1999 to October 2003, Mr. Greenhaus served on the board of directors of Barneys New York, Inc. (Nasdaq: BNNY), a fashion retailer; from October 1998 to December 2004, he served on the board of director of Marvel Enterprises, Inc. (NYSE: MVL), a content entertainment company; and from November 1996 to December 2004, he served on the board of directors of GWI Holding, Inc. (Garden Way), a privately held power equipment company.
 In October 2017, he joined the board of directors of Commercial Furniture Group, Inc., a commercial furnishings company.

-Jeremy Hedberg, Director
+Jeremy Hedberg, Director Nominee